hentrymartin/Seek-Sample/README.md

 ### npm install -g json-server
 ### json-server --watch jsons/db.json --port 3004
 ```
-This runs the resources server
+This runs the resource server

+Now, you can access the resources in localhost:3004

 ## FrontEnd Setup
 ```